pekrau/kth_report/README.md

 # kth_report

-Code to produce plots for the yearly SciLifeLab report to KTH.
+Produce aggregate files and plots for the yearly SciLifeLab report to KTH.

 ## Code requirements

 - Python 3
-- Openpyxl Python package: read XLSX and XLSM files
+- Openpyxl Python package (read XLSX and XLSM files)
-- XlsxWriter Python package: create XLSX files
+- XlsxWriter Python package (create XLSX files)
-- Plotly Python package: create plots
+- Plotly Python package (create plots)
-- kaleido Python package: create PNG of plots
+- kaleido Python package (create PNG of plots)

+## Specifications

+The specifications for the output files A-H are given in the document `Data files for KTH and Infra Reports.xlsx` for each year.

 ## Source code organisation